openshift/cloud-credential-operator/docs/sts.md

 ---
 **NOTE**
 This is just for developers interested in taking an existing cluster to STS.
-This is explicitly NOT RECOMMENED NOR SUPPORTED.
+This is explicitly NOT RECOMMENED OR SUPPORTED.

 ---